 Xrdb The xrdb utility may be used to load a file containing resources into the X server.
 Once the resources are loaded, the resources will affect any new applications started on the display that they were loaded onto.
-Application Defaults The application defaults (app-defaults) file (normally in / usr/share/X11/app-defaults/ classname) for an application is loaded whenever the application is started.
+Application Defaults The application defaults (app-defaults) file (normally in /usr/lib/X11/app-defaults/ classname) for an application is loaded whenever the application is started. in here two color concreted nexts a nexts and a value.
+The walks is a